tobiasfalk/KiCAD-FreeCAD-TechDraw-Template-Generator/README.md

 This is mostyl meant for printing as a template for hand drawing.

 * The text in the "editable fields" is not editable
+* The logo inclution si not working(it draws a rectangle ther where the logo should be)

 ### Eagle 6.5